Close

 • Travel insurance: Medical insurance policy with coverage for at least 10,000 euros, valid in Belarus during the whole duration of stay

-• Financial means: At least two base amounts per day of stay, or 50 base amounts if the period of stay is 30 days (one base amount is Br45 or approximately USD 14 as of January 2026)
+• Financial means: At least two base amounts per day of stay, or 50 base amounts if the period of stay is 30 days (one base amount is Br45, approximately USD 14 as of 2026; subject to periodic revision by government decree)

 Who Needs a Belarus Visa